zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

  sdk.account.checkValid(address)

-The request parameter is shown in the following table:
+The request parameter is described in the following table:

 +-----------+--------+-------------------------------------+
 | Parameter | Type   | Description                         |